Alanaktion/Gallery/readme.md

 A tiny drop-in photo gallery with desktop, mobile, and high pixel density support.

 Simply put the gallery.php file in any folder and it will display a gallery formatted to fit any screen, with some simple configurable options in the file.
+You can also rename the file to whatever you desire, it will work as an index.php file.

 This application requires the GD library for generation of thumbnails.

 ### Changelog

-0.5 (upcoming)
+Upcoming Features

-- List images and files in subdirectories
+- Allow listing of images and files in subdirectories
 - Clean up file listing

-- Add file type icons (if practical, they will bloat the code)
+0.5.1

+- Added new supported file types
+- Added photo labels

+0.5

+- Added ability to rename file
+- Improved thumbnail caching

 0.4.1